Wreck of the Titanic: Condition and deterioration of the wreck

-In any event, the molluscs and scavengers did not consume everything organic.
+The molluscs and scavengers did not consume everything organic.
 Some of the wooden objects on the ship and in the debris field have not been consumed, particularly those made of teak, a dense wood that seems to have resisted the borers.
-The first-class reception area off the ship's Grand Staircase is still remarkably intact and furniture is still visible among the debris on the floor.
+The first-class reception area off the ship's Grand Staircase is still intact and furniture is still visible among the debris on the floor.
 Although most of the corridors have lost their walls, furniture is still in place in many cabins; in one, a mattress is still on the bed, with an intact and undamaged dresser behind it.
 Robert Ballard has suggested that areas within the ship or buried under debris, where scavengers may not have been able to reach, may still contain human remains.
 According to Charles Pellegrino, who dived on the Titanic in 2001, a finger bone encircled by the partial remains of a wedding ring was found concreted to the bottom of a soup tureen that was retrieved from the debris field.
 It was returned to the sea bed on the next dive.

 The longest-lasting inhabitants of the Titanic are likely to be bacteria and archaea that have colonised the metal hull of the ship.
 They have produced "reddish-brown stalactites of rust [hanging] down as much as several feet, looking like long needle-like icicles", as Ballard has put it.
 The formations, which Ballard dubbed "rusticles", are extremely fragile and disintegrate in a cloud of particles if touched.
-The bacteria consume the iron in the hull, oxidising it and leaving rust particles behind as a waste product.
+The bacteria consume the iron in the hull, oxidising it, and leaving rust particles behind as a waste product.
 To protect themselves from the seawater, they secrete an acidic viscous slime that flows where gravity takes it, carrying ferric oxides and hydroxides.
 These form the rusticles.

-When scientists were able to retrieve a rusticle, it was discovered that it was far more complex than had been imagined, with complex systems of roots infiltrating the metal, interior channels, bundles of fibres, pores and other structures.
+When scientists were able to retrieve a rusticle, it was discovered that it was far more complex than had been imagined, with complex systems of roots infiltrating the metal, interior channels, bundles of fibres, pores, and other structures.
 Charles Pellegrino comments that they seem more akin to "levels of tissue organization found in sponges or mosses and other members of the animal or plant kingdoms."
 The bacteria are estimated to be consuming the Titanic's hull at the rate of 400 lb per day, which is about 17 lb per hour or 4+1/2 oz per minute.
 Roy Collimore, a microbiologist, estimates that the bow alone now supports some 650 tons of rusticles, and that they will have devoured 50% of the hull within 200 years.